 As most PDF detection engines are based on structure and content, once we modify the structure and content, such as add some objects of benign samples or modify the file size, the malicious file can evade classifier.
 We compare the files before and after variation.
-As shown in Table 6, variation includes modifying size and content of metadata, adding the amount of Count_javascript and some content of Keywords which are objects of benign samples, upgrading version from 4 to 7.
-After variation, the sample remain malicious while 10 classifiers have already failed to detect the malicious code of the file.
+As shown in Table 6, variation includes modifying the size and content of metadata, adding the number of Count_javascript and some content of Keywords which are objects in a benign sample, upgrading the file version from 4 to 7.
+After variation, the sample remains malicious while 10 classifiers have already failed to detect the malicious code of this file.

-表6 Comparison of generate new malware feature
+Table 6 Comparison of generate new malware feature